iNolRaam/AI4Devs-lab-ides-S2509/memory-bank/copilot-rules.md

  - Use Node and Express best practices for the BackEnd.
  - Use PostgreSQL best practices for database design and access.
 - You must follow the SOLID principles, KISS, and YAGNI principles.

+- Error-handling feature: All backend requests must have a requestId (from X-Request-Id or generated UUID) attached and returned in response headers.
+This enables correlation and observability without leaking PII.
+Use the requestId middleware pattern for all new endpoints.

 ## ✅ Coding conventions